Adoption leave and pay

 Employee notification of change of planned return date from adoption leave

-Unless the employee has notified you otherwise, the date on which they return to work will normally be the first working day 52 weeks after their statutory adoption leave (SAL) began.
+Unless the employee has notified you otherwise, the date on which they return to work will normally be the first working day 52 weeks after their Statutory Adoption Leave began.

 If an employee wishes to return to work before the planned return date (usually the date you confirmed to them before they went on leave), they must give you notice at least eight weeks before their new return date - although you can accept less or no notice .

-For example, if an employee was due to return to work after 52 weeks' SAL on 1 August, but then decided to return to work after 39 weeks of leave on 9 May, they would need to give you eight weeks' notice of the new date, ie by 14 March.
+For example, if an employee was due to return to work after 52 weeks' Statutory Adoption Leave on 1 August, but then decided to return to work after 39 weeks of leave on 9 May, they would need to give you eight weeks' notice of the new date, ie by 14 March.

-Note that if you didn't provide appropriate notification of when their leave should end, the employee does not have to give you eight weeks' notice - see notification and confirmation of adoption leave.
+Note that if you didn't provide appropriate notification of when their adoption leave should end, the employee does not have to give you eight weeks' notice - see UK adoptions: notification and confirmation of adoption leave.

 If the employee attempts to return to work earlier than planned without giving you notice, you can postpone their return until after the eight weeks have elapsed.

-However, you may not postpone their return to a date later than the end of their 52-week SAL period.
+However, you may not postpone their return to a date later than the end of their 52-week Statutory Adoption Leave period.